Republican Group To Run Ad Urging GOP To ‘Stand Up’ To Donald Trump’s ‘Abuse Of Power’

 According to a report from Newsweek, the group will air the ad on Fox News this Friday, during Fox & Friends.

 “Republicans know a quid pro quo is wrong,” the ad says.
+“Republicans must stand up to Trump’s abuse of power.”

-Thirty eight seconds long, the video is a compilation of comments from witnesses in the impeachment inquiry into Trump, juxtaposed with footage of the president and his Republican backers in the United States Congress denying any wrongdoing, and making contradictory statements.
+Thirty-eight seconds long, the video is a compilation of comments from witnesses in the impeachment inquiry into Trump, juxtaposed with footage of the president and his Republican backers in Congress denying any wrongdoing, and making contradictory statements.

 Prominently featured in the ad is Ambassador Gordon Sondland, a key witness in the impeachment inquiry, who told Congress that Trump had a quid pro quo agreement with the Ukrainian government.